-7. Read Isaiah 55:11.
+6. + Read Isaiah 55:11.
 Sometimes we may have the joy of witnessing Christ's saving work during our evangelism, but sometimes we may not.
 Yet, when we share the truth of God's Word, the Word will accomplish its purpose.
 How might we reconcile these two truths?

-8. © Read Ephesians 2:10.
+7. © Read Ephesians 2:10.
 What truth does this passage reveal about ourselves?

-9. Read Malachi 1:11 and Revelation 7:9.
+8. ⇔ Read Malachi 1:11 and Revelation 7:9.
 Who will we see in heaven and how does this encourage our evangelism?

-- Complete Session 9: Testify to the Truth - Complete the fifth week of verses in your quiet time - Memorize 1 John 1:9 - Practice presenting the gospel in three minutes or less.
-You and your group leader will each do so next week.
+- Complete Session 9: Testify to the Truth - Complete the fifth week of verses in your quiet time - Memorize 1 John 1:9 - You have already spent many weeks practicing how to present the gospel in three minutes or less.
+Pick another criterion with your leader this could be a different amount of time, a suggestion from the Practical Tips section above, a specific audience, or some other guideline you choose.
+(Try to pick something that can be useful to have practiced in the near future.)
+You and your group leader will each share the gospel according to the selected criterion next week.